Executive Summary

 Business Challenges

-Enterprises managing thousands of customer interactions daily across voice, email, and chat channels faced growing operational strain and inconsistent service outcomes.
+Enterprises managing thousands of customer interactions daily across email, and chat channels faced growing operational strain and inconsistent service outcomes.
 Traditional CRM and contact center systems lacked intelligence, requiring manual triage, manual routing, and repetitive human validation.

 Key challenges included: